lachesis/scallion/README.md

 MH/s = million hashes per second

-Its worth noting that Intel has released OpenCL drivers for its processors and short collisions can be found on the CPU.
+It's worth noting that Intel has released OpenCL drivers for its processors and short collisions can be found on the CPU.

 To calculate the number of seconds required for a given partial collision (on average), use the formula: